 3. Vehicles Began Making Too Many Sounds

-I won’t even get into the horrendous and needless noise pollution created by useless car alarms or the myriad of chirps constantly going off as people try to figure out how to activate them.
+I won’t even get into the needless noise pollution created by useless car alarms or the cacophony chirps constantly going off as people try to figure out how to activate them.
 I’m trying to figure out when it became mandatory that all trucks go “beep beep beep” when in reverse.
 Why didn't we get to vote on that?
-What, were blind people and children getting plowed down left and right before this new form of audio torture?
+Were the blind people and children getting plowed down left and right before this new form of audio torture?

-Possible Societal Implication?
-We're overly regulated and no longer know how to use a rear-view mirror.
+Societal Implication?
+Over-regulation rules and no one know how to use a rear-view mirror.

 ...oh and many of our kids have become undisciplined monsters.